 - Waiver, Release & Indemnification forms release the College from liability, the assumption of risk and loss from the student's participation in off-campus study.
 The form requires a guardian or parent signature.
 There is a Waiver, Release & Indemnification for 1 semester and a Waiver, Release & Indemnification Academic Year (for Japan Study at Waseda, London School of Economics, Hamilton in France, and College Year in Athens).
 If you wish to participate in an internship on Grinnell in London or Grinnell in Washington, there is an Internship Waiver form.

 6. Apply Now: After reviewing these components, you are ready to start an application.
 Using the Program Search, find your first choice program.
 Click the Apply Now button.
-Select your first choice term; fall or spring semester or academic year.
 Use your Grinnell College login.
-Submit only one application.
-You will not need to submit an application for your second choice program.
-You will be asked to indicate your second choice program.
 Save your work frequently.
 Do not submit items until completed.
 Required components are stored within the application and can be downloaded from and uploaded to it.
 You can return to the application anytime by using the Login button on the Home page.